 Jean loved fiercely and, if you were loved by Jean, you considered yourself lucky and you were part of her family.
 She was a fighter, who for the most part suffered in silence during her lingering illnesses, teaching all around her about strength and grace.
 Jean had a tremendous faith and loved her church, Saint Mary’s.
 Our family would like to thank Father Lawrence Hummer and Pat Reed who visited her when she couldn’t make it to Mass.
 She appreciated those visits so very much.
 Additionally, we want to thank the entire St. Mary faith community and Pastor Chris Brown and members of Tabernacle Baptist Church community for the countless gifts of prayer and support.

 Calling hours will be Wednesday, February 5th from 4-7 PM at the WARE FUNERAL HOME followed by a prayer service led by Chris Brown, Pastor of Tabernacle Baptist Church.
 Mass of the Christian Burial will be celebrated by Father Lawrence Hummer on Thursday, February 6th at 11 AM in St. Mary Catholic Church followed by internment at Saint Margaret Cemetery.

 Jean will be terribly missed.
 Her smile and kindness have been enjoyed by many and have left indelible marks on so many hearts.

 At Jean’s request, donations in lieu of flowers, can be made to St. Mary Church.

-To send flowers to Norma Jean Stockman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Norma Jean Stockman, please visit our floral store.